The World of Schönbuch

 Hand-made in Bavaria – at home around the world.
 The fact that Schönbuch has achieved global renown as a contemporary interiors brand is thanks to the work of creative director Carolin Sangha.
 Her clear signature style, love of colour, and unerring instinct for trends permeate the entire Schönbuch product portfolio.

 Open to new things but true to ourselves.
 That’s the secret of Schönbuch’s success.
 Schönbuch has an international mindset and communicates in various ways.
-A good example of this is the brand store, THE PINK DOT.
-Located in Munich’s Luitpoldblock, it is influenced by the various inspirations Carolin Sangha brings back from her travels.
+A good example of this is THE PINK DOT Design Selection.
+A shop-in-shop embedded on the Schönbuch site that will be launched soon.
+It is influenced by the various inspirations Carolin Sangha brings back from her travels.
 It offers a window to the world, but also an invitation to connect with other selected brands.

 Michael Ress took over Schönbuch in 2005 and imbued his ‘Sleeping Beauty’, as he calls it, with a fresh spirit.
 The company was originally based in Holzgerlingen, Southern Germany, and had been a specialist for high-quality furniture for entrance areas since its inception, back in the 1960s.
 But the product range needed a bit of a re-fresh.